Yangnyeom chicken: History

-The initial developer of yangnyeom chicken, Yoon Jonggye, devised it in his restaurant called "Mek-si-can" (맥시칸, not to be confused with similar copycat brands 멕시칸 or 멕시카나), after analyzing the leftover food of his customers.
+The initial developer of yangnyeom chicken, Yoon Jonggye, devised it at his restaurant in Daegu, Gyeongbuk called "Mek-si-can" (맥시칸, not to be confused with similar copycat brands 멕시칸 or 멕시카나), after analysing the leftover food of his customers.

 He noticed that the regular fried chicken crust was too crunchy and scratched the palates of customers, so he coated the fried chicken with a sauce to soften the crust, creating the recipe for yangnyeom chicken.
-However, it was commercialized by Yang Heekwon, an employee of Mr Yoon, who was inspired by the recipe and founded the restaurant chain Pelicana Chicken.
-Initially, customers were unwilling to buy the yangnyeom chicken at first.
+However, it was commercialised by Yang Heekwon, an employee of Mr Yoon, who was inspired by the recipe and founded the restaurant chain Pelicana Chicken.

+Initially, customers were unwilling to buy the yangnyeom chicken.
 Pelicana has then started to give free food samples to customers as part of the marketing campaign, which successfully increased the sales in just two months.
 A jingle in a Pelicana commercial featuring popular comedian Choi Yang-rak further contributed to the popularity of the dish.

 The naming and trademark status of yangnyeom was argued in the South Korean courts in the 1990s, culminating in a 1997 ruling by the Supreme Court.

 Fried chicken became popular in South Korea in the 1970s; the first fried chicken restaurant in South Korea, Lim's Chicken, opened in 1977.
 Yangnyeom chicken restaurants gained in popularity and have been opened in other countries, including the United States, Australia, Taiwan, China, the Philippines, Malaysia, Myanmar, Singapore, and Vietnam.